victorbv/Dom-Filter/README.md

 * alternataClasses - defines whether the plugin will apply alternate classes on the rows or not.
 Dafault value is false.
 * oddClass - class for the odd rows, applied if alternataClasses is set to true.
 Defaults to 'odd'.
 * evenClass - class for the even rows, applied if alternataClasses is set to true.
 Defaults to 'even'.
+* ignoreFirstRow - whether the first row will be ignored or not (default: true)

 example on how to filter a list and set a specific input text field: